Viton vs. Buna O-rings: Which Is the Better Option?

 Chemical Resistance

-All synthetic and natural rubber compounds are very weak to chemical damage.
-Rubbers in high-performance applications often run into harsh chemical liquids and gasses.
+All synthetic and natural rubber compounds are very susceptible to chemical damage.
+Rubbers in high-performance applications often run into harsh chemical liquids and gases.

-These chemicals can quickly dissolve and corrode rubber seals and o-rings.
-So for deployment in large industrial spaces and hazardous environments, you need a rubber material with excellent resistance to all chemicals.
+These chemicals can quickly dissolve and corrode rubber seals and O-rings.
+So, for deployment in large industrial spaces and hazardous environments, you need a type of rubber material with excellent resistance to all chemicals.

 Chemical ResistanceViton (FKM)Buna (NBR)